DairyBrain/AgDH_DairyBrainUtils/README.md

 For now, it is hosted on TestPyPI.
 If the TestPyPI distribution got cleaned up, please contact the author to re-upload it.

 ## Installation
-To install the latest version of the package, use the command in [TestPyPI](https://test.pypi.org/project/DairyBrainUtils-ruipeterpan/).
+To install the latest version of the package, use the command in [PyPI](https://pypi.org/project/DairyBrainUtils/0.3.2/).

 If the above link is broken, try:

-`pip3 install -i https://test.pypi.org/simple/ DairyBrainUtils-ruipeterpan==0.3.2`
+`pip install DairyBrainUtils`

 Once installed, we recommend you to import the package with `import DairyBrainUtils as dbu`.

-If you see an error message like this:
+(Update: This was resolved as we uploaded to the official PyPI) If you see an error message like this:

 ```
 ERROR: Could not find a version that satisfies the requirement DairyBrainUtils-ruipeterpan==0.3.0 (from versions: 0.0.3, 0.0.4, 0.1.0, 0.1.1, 0.1.2, 0.1.3, 0.2.0, 0.2.1)